Customer Onboarding Automation: How-to Guide18 min read

 At this point, your automation should be ready.
 Before deploying it, though, be sure to test it extensively.
 Test it in-house with team members cosplaying as customers to see if it runs smoothly and accurately.

 Then, launch a pilot test with a small group of customers to identify areas for improvement.
-Feedback from these users should be collected, and their concerns should be addressed before mass deployment.
+Collect customer feedback and effect any necessary changes before mass deployment.

 Step 7: Measure the performance and improve

-As you examine it, notice what’s working well and what isn’t, and optimize your processes accordingly.
-Keep tuning it as more information comes to light and your user base or product changes.
+As you examine the data, notice what’s working well and what isn’t, and optimize your processes accordingly.
+Keep tuning your flow as more information comes to light and your user base or product changes.

-Now, it’s worth noting that onboarding is a rather large and varied process and so is customer onboarding automation.
-So, let’s examine how automation can improve certain aspects of the onboarding process.
+Now, it’s worth noting that onboarding is a rather large and varied process, and so is customer onboarding automation.
+So, let’s examine what you can automate.

 1. Use SSO to automate the signup process